Everyone 6 months and older should get a flu vaccine!

 What sort of flu season is expected this year?

 Every flu season is different and unpredictable in a number of ways.
 Although epidemics of flu happen every year, the timing, severity, and length of the epidemic depends on many factors, including what influenza viruses are spreading and whether they match the viruses in the vaccine.
-Flu activity most commonly peaks in the U.S. in January or February.
-However, seasonal flu activity can occur as late as May.
+Flu activity can occur all year long, but most commonly picks up from November to May with a peak in the U.S. in January or February.

 What should I do to prepare for this flu season?